 Fee reductions for AP Exams

 The College Board provides a fee reduction per exam for students with financial need.
-When the 2014 fee reduction is determined, it will be posted here.

-Most states provide additional fee reductions for students in financial need.
 Each state determines whether students qualifying for the College Board's fee reduction are eligible for additional fee reductions through federal and state grants.
 State-specific fee reduction information will be available in spring 2014 at www.collegeboard.org/apexamfeeassistance.

 Students who are either enrolled or eligible to participate in the Federal Free or Reduced Price Lunch Program qualify for the College Board fee reduction on all AP Exams that they take in a given year.